pingcap/docs-cn/v3.0/tidb-in-kubernetes/troubleshoot.md

 After checking the error messages in the log, you can refer to [Cannot start `tidb-server`](/v3.0/how-to/troubleshoot/cluster-setup.md#cannot-start-tidb-server), [Cannot start `tikv-server`](/v3.0/how-to/troubleshoot/cluster-setup.md#cannot-start-tikv-server), and [Cannot start `pd-server`](/v3.0/how-to/troubleshoot/cluster-setup.md#cannot-start-pd-server) for further troubleshooting.

+When the "cluster id mismatch" message appears in the TiKV Pod log, it means that the TiKV Pod might have used old data from other or previous TiKV Pod.
+If the data on the local disk remain uncleared when you configure local storage in the cluster, or the data is not recycled by the local volume provisioner due to a forced deletion of PV, an error might occur.

+If you are confirmed that the TiKV should join the cluster as a new node and that the data on the PV should be deleted, you can delete the TiKV Pod and the corresponding PVC.
+The TiKV Pod automatically rebuilds and binds the new PV for use.
+When configuring local storage, delete local storage on the machine to avoid Kubernetes using old data.
+In cluster operation and maintenance, manage PV using the local volume provisioner and do not delete it forcibly.
+You can manage the lifecycle of PV by creating, deleting PVCs, and setting `reclaimPolicy` for the PV.

 In addition, TiKV might also fail to start when `ulimit` is insufficient.
 In this case, you can modify the `/etc/security/limits.conf` file of the Kubernetes node to increase the `ulimit`:

 ```